 WordPress Alternatives: Content Management systems

 Joomla is nearly as popular as WordPress nowadays.
 It’s easy to use and it’s very similar to WordPress from some standpoints but it also brings some new features to the table.
 You can build websites for all sorts of purposes, from education to non-profits and e-commerce.
+All pretty easy with Joomla templates.

 Joomla is a WordPress alternative that lets you control your content workflow in detail and use the template layouts that they provide for free.
 It is similar to WordPress in terms of themes and plugins, although Joomla addons are called “extensions” (many of which are free, too).